Home > growing garlic in georgia

 Nurturing and Growth

-Additionally, mulching can help suppress weed growth which can compete with your garlic for resources.
-A thick layer of organic mulch like straw, wood chips, or shredded leaves is best for winter protection.
+Mulching can also help suppress weed growth.
+They can compete with your garlic for resources.
+A thick layer of organic mulch is best for winter protection.
+For example, straw, wood chips, or shredded leaves.
 You should apply it in early fall when the ground begins to cool off.

-Adequate Water and Irrigation: Growing garlic in Georgia needs about 1 inch of water a week during the growing season (from April through mid-August).
+They need about 1 inch of water a week during the growing season (from April through mid-August).
 This ensures it reaches full potential.
-Drip irrigation or soaker hoses are the best way to conserve water and reduce evaporation while watering your crop.
+Drip irrigation or soaker hoses are the best way to conserve water.
+They also reduce evaporation while watering your crop.

 Managing Pests and Diseases

-Identify Common Pests and Diseases: The most common pests that affect garlic crops in Georgia are root-knot nematodes, thrips, onion maggots, cutworms, flea beetles, wireworms, aphids, slugs and snails.
+The common pests are root-knot nematodes, thrips, onion maggots, cutworms, flea beetles, wireworms, aphids, slugs and snails.
 Common diseases include onion smut, purple blotch, downy mildew, fusarium basal rot and garlic rust.

 Mulching around your garlic plants can also prevent pests from accessing the roots.
 Try using wood chips or straw to mulch around the garlic plants.
 They will control weeds and act as a barrier against some pests.